noahmanuel/Noah-Manuel/Home.md

 ---

 # Noah Manuel
-Hello!
+<p>Hello!
 My name is Noah Manuel.
 I'm a biologist and Masters Student in the EEB Department at the University of Connecticut!
-I'm originally from Newport, Rhode Island where my love of the natural world began by living by the sea!
+I'm originally from Newport, Rhode Island where my love of the natural world began by living by the sea!</p>
+<p>I attended Saint Anslem College for my undergraduated studies in Manchester, New Hampshire where I majored in Biology and minored in Chemistry.
+While there I conducted a study, for my Senior Honors Thesis, where I collected over 130 different flowering plant specimens in order to create a flora for the College.
+I also sung tenor in the College Choir and worked as a Resident Assistant during my time on the Hilltop!
+In 2023, I graduated Suma Cum Laude from Saint Anselm with a Honors Bachelors of Science in Biology. </p>
+<p>After completing my Masters, I plan to obtain my PhD in order to become a professor of biology so I can teach students about the beauty of the natural world! </p>
 ![alt text](Picture.jpg)